TL;DR

 3. For reliability, recovery, and human-in-the-loop, LangGraph is the right abstraction, with LCEL as the implementation detail inside nodes.

-Essential Tools for Building Agents
+Essential Tools

 LangGraph

-The orchestration framework for building stateful, reliable agent workflows with explicit control flow.
+Orchestration framework for stateful, reliable agent workflows.

 - • Graph-based workflow definition